Learn something new every day More Info... by email

 Radon poisoning can take place in homes without the person noticing anything out of the ordinary in the beginning.
 Radon, a radioactive, cancer-causing gas, cannot be seen or smelled.
 Only with a radon testing kit can a home be determined to have unhealthy levels of this gas.
 After considerable exposure to radon, a person begins to exhibit certain symptoms, beginning with respiratory difficulties that may include persistent coughing, shortness of breath, speech and breathing problems, which can later on develop to pneumonia and bronchitis.

-When someone may be the victim of gas poisoning, the first thing to remember is to be calm and not panic.
-Ensure that it is safe to approach the person without becoming poisoned with gas.
+When someone may be the victim of poisoning from gas, the first thing to remember is to be calm and not panic.
+Ensure that it is safe to approach the person without becoming poisoned by the gas.
 If necessary, move them away from where they are and put them somewhere that is clear of the poisonous gas.
 And if possible, try to find out the cause of the gas poisoning.
 Tell-tale signs can be an object in the victim’s hands or close by, such as an open or spilled bottle and stained clothing.
 Knowing the cause can greatly help in giving the appropriate treatment.

 Also check for any unusual symptoms in the victim.
 Note if they have burns around the mouth, breathing difficulties, seizures, and if they become unconscious.
 If possible, ask them what they are feeling; nausea and vomiting, dizziness and abdominal pain are some of the more common signs and symptoms of poisoning with gas.
 If the person is unconscious, not breathing, and/or without a pulse, do CPR.
 If they are conscious, turn them on their side or support them as they sit up.
 This will help them breathe better.